 - Regional forums

 To further enliven DGAP’s network outside of its headquarters in Berlin, members have organized seven regional forums.
-These are run by members on a voluntary basis in North Rhine-Westphalia (with locations in Cologne, Bonn, Düsseldorf, Stuttgart, Saxony, Hamburg/Hanseatic cities, Frankfurt, Munich, and Brussels.
+These are run by members on a voluntary basis in North Rhine-Westphalia (with locations in Bonn, Cologne, Düsseldorf, and the Ruhr area), Stuttgart, Saxony, Hamburg/Hanseatic cities, Frankfurt, Munich, and Brussels.
 The forums work with partners within their regions to develop events, some of which are customized for members of Young DGAP.

 Internationale Politik (IP) is Germany’s leading foreign policy journal.
 Members can subscribe at a discounted rate.